The Greens Built a Throne She Could Only Lose

 How This Theory Works

-The episode titled 'Rhaenyra Triumphant' is an act of authorial prosecution, and the irony of that title is the theory's first piece of evidence.
-Before Rhaenyra can issue a single governing order, she discovers that the treasury has been stripped toward Lannisport, the city's food supply is strangled by blockade, the High Septon is withholding coronation pending physical proof of Aegon's death, and the Faith has already begun framing Targaryen dragons as profane instruments rather than sovereign symbols.
-This is not the ordinary chaos of a contested transition.
-It is an architecture.
+The episode titled 'Rhaenyra Triumphant' is an act of authorial prosecution, and the irony of that title is the theory's opening evidence.
+Before Rhaenyra can issue a single governing order, she discovers that the treasury has been stripped toward Lannisport, the city's food supply is strangled by blockade, the High Septon is withholding coronation pending physical proof of Aegon's death, and the Faith has already begun framing Targaryen dragons as profane rather than sovereign.
+This combination carries a shape too precise to be the ordinary chaos of a contested transition.
 The Greens did not surrender the throne in defeat.
-They evacuated it, removing its financial, ecclesiastical, and informational instruments before withdrawing, and left the seat itself as bait.
+They evacuated it, removing its financial, ecclesiastical, and informational resources before withdrawing, and left the seat itself as bait.
 Rhaenyra holds the chair and controls none of what makes the chair mean anything.
-Within three days she is authorizing raids on noble grain stockpiles, staging a rat banquet as a theatrical response to a structural famine, and demanding tribute as a substitute for actual governance.
-These are not failures of execution.
-They are the signature of someone who inherited a throne stripped to its symbol and had no administrative architecture to fall back on, because she never built one and no one ever required her to.

 Is this theory convincing?